MicrosoftDocs/azure-devops-docs/docs/organizations/settings/about-areas-iterations.md

 <a id="iteration-path-guidance" />

-## Define and assign Iteration Paths
+## Define and assign iteration paths

-Use the following guidance to configure Iteration Paths for your project and teams:
+Use the following guidance to configure iteration paths for your project and teams:

 1. First, define the Area Paths and teams following the guidance provided in [Define area paths and assign to a team](set-area-paths.md#guidance).
 1. Determine the length of the iteration you want to support.
 Recommended practice is to have all teams use the same sprint cadence.
 2. Determine if you want a flat structure or hierarchy of sprints and releases.
-3. Open **Project settings > Project configuration** and define the Iteration Paths to support steps 2 and 3 at the project level.
+3. Open **Project settings > Project configuration** and define the iteration paths to support steps 2 and 3 at the project level.
 Follow the steps provided later in this article: [Open Project Settings, Project configuration](set-iteration-paths-sprints.md#open-project-settings) and [Add iterations and set iteration dates](set-iteration-paths-sprints.md#iterations).
 4. Open the team configuration and assign the default and additional Area Path(s) to each team.
 Follow the steps provided later in this article: [Open team settings](set-iteration-paths-sprints.md#open-team-settings) and [Set team default iteration path(s)](set-iteration-paths-sprints.md#activate).
-5. Each team should assign the default Iteration Path they selected to their work items.
+5. Each team should assign the default iteration path they selected to their work items.
 Those work items show up on their product backlogs and boards.
 Use [bulk modify](../../boards/backlogs/bulk-modify-work-items.md) to modify several work items at once.
 See also [Assign backlog items to a sprint](../../boards/sprints/assign-work-sprint.md).

 As needed, you can do the following actions at any time:
 - Add additional child iteration nodes
-- Rename an Iteration Path (except the root path)
+- Rename an iteration path (except the root path)
-- Move a child Iteration Path under another node
+- Move a child iteration path under another node
-- Delete a child Iteration Path
+- Delete a child iteration path
-- Change the default and selected Iteration Paths assigned to a team
+- Change the default and selected iteration paths assigned to a team

 ## How many iterations should a team define?